Geometry of the Gromov product : Geometry at infinity of Teichm\"uller space: Teichm uller theory

 \begin{proof} Suppose (1) holds.
 We decompose $G$ as \eqref{eq:decompositionMF}:

 Since $i(G,H)=0$, the decomposition of $H$ is represented as

-where $H_i$ is either topologically equivalent to $G_i$ or is $0$, $a_i,b_\gamma\ge 0$ and the support of $H_0$ is contained in the complement of the support of $G$.
+where $H_i$ is either topologically equivalent to $G_i$ or is $0$, $a_i,b_\gamma\ge 0$ and $\supportMF{H_{0}}\subset X-\supportMF{G}$.
 In the summation $\sum_{\gamma\subset \partial X_i}$ in \eqref{eq:decompostionH3}, $\gamma$ rums over all component of $\partial X_i$.
 See Proposition 3.2 of Ivanov \cite{Ivanov} or Lemma 3.1 of Papadopoulos \cite{Papadopoulos}.
 Indeed, Ivanov in \cite{Ivanov} works under the assumption that each $G_i$ is a stable lamination for some pseudo-Anosov mapping on $X_i$.
-However, we can easily check that his discussion in the proof of the proposition can be applied to our case.
+However, the discussion of his proof can be applied to our case.

 If $H_0\ne 0$, there is an $\alpha\subset \mathcal{S}$ with $i(G,\alpha)=0$ but $i(H_0,\alpha)\ne 0$.
 Since $\alpha\in \NMF(G)=\NMF(H)$ from the assumption, this is a contradiction.
 Hence $H_0=0$.

 Suppose $a_i=0$ for some $i$.
 Since $\beta_i$ is essential, we can find an $\alpha\in \mathcal{S}$ such that $i(G,\alpha)=i(\beta_i,\alpha)\ne 0$.
 Such an $\alpha$ satisfies $i(H,\alpha)=a_ii(\beta_i,\alpha)=0$, which is a contradiction.
 With the same argument, we can see that $H_i\ne 0$.
 Thus,